Our-Revolution/site/README.md

 1. `workon ourrevolution` or `source ~/.virtualenvs/ourrevolution/bin/activate`
 2. `./manage.py runserver` then pull up http://localhost:8000/ and you're off to the races.
-3. For features with asynchronous task handling, start a [Celery](http://docs.celeryproject.org/en/latest/django/first-steps-with-django.html#starting-the-worker-process) worker `(ourrevolution) $ celery -A ourrevolution worker -l info`
+3. For features with asynchronous task handling, start a [Celery](http://docs.celeryproject.org/en/latest/django/first-steps-with-django.html#starting-the-worker-process) worker `(ourrevolution) $ celery -A ourrevolution worker -l info --concurrency=1`
  - Locally does not work well with `.env` config pattern, might need to export variables some other way.
 Celery needs to be restarted to see app changes.
 If configs are not taking hold, make sure you are exporting them in the same scope that celery is being run in.